deathworlders/online/content/book/deathworlders/chapter-40-war-two-worlds/pt5-cremation.md

 There were none.
 But there were *safer* places.
 Not ideal… but better than nothing.

-It squeezed through a closing connection with milliseconds to spare, forced to shed some of its saved Igraen personae to keep the transfer volume down...
-But it survived.
+It squeezed through a closing connection with milliseconds to spare, forced to shed some of its saved Igraen personae to keep the transfer volume down...But it survived.
 It was in a dangerous, crowded, closely monitored network full of hostile agents, but that at least was a surmountable problem next to the cataclysm occurring back in Igraen dataspace.

 It took an assessment of local memory, calmed itself, and set about discovering what opportunities it might exploit while it was there.
 ___